 If you are unable to view the documents on line, please contact the supplier, your dealer or Swift for an electronic or paper copy.

-- The SatNav software is quite straight forward to use, but the following points will help with the initial operation. - When entering a UK post code please remember to enter the space between the two halves of the code, i.e enter HU17 0TB not HU170TB.
+The SatNav software is quite straight forward to use, but the following points will help with the initial operation.